rackerlabs/technical-blog/_posts/2016-01-12-Provision-Azure-SQL-for-Sitecore.md

 Tags                     :
 ```

-By default, our Azure SQL server has a firewall enabled and we need to allow our public ip and allow all Azure ip's to talk to our SQL server.
+By default, our Azure SQL server has a firewall enabled, and we need to allow our public IP, and all Azure IPs, to talk to our SQL server.
 I can create a new .net.webclient object and return my public ip by running the following PowerShell code

 ```sh
 $wc=New-Object net.webclient